daffidwilde/edo/docs/tutorial/tutorial_i.rst

 :code:`all_pops` and :code:`all_fits` respectively.

 .. note::
-    Here, many of the parameters for the GA are using their default settings.
+    Here, many of the parameters are using their default settings.
 Discussion on how to customise these parameters is found in the :ref:`how-to` section, and their definitions are listed in :ref:`params`.

 Visualising results
 -------------------